wapmorgan/UnifiedArchive/README.md

     ```php
     var_dump($archive->getFileNames()); // array with files list
     ```

-4. Further, you can get additional information about concrete file by `getFileData()` method
+4. Further, check that specific file is in archive.

     ```php
+    var_dump($archive->isFileExists('README.md')); // boolean
+    ```

+5. Further, you can get additional information about concrete file by `getFileData()` method

+    ```php
     var_dump($archive->getFileData('README.md')); // ArchiveEntry with file information
     ```

-5. Further, you can get raw file contents by `getFileContent()` method
+6. Further, you can get raw file contents by `getFileContent()` method

     ```php
     var_dump($archive->getFileContent('README.md')); // string
     ```

-6. Further, you can unpack any internal catalog or the whole archive with files on a disk.
+7. Further, you can unpack any internal catalog or the whole archive with files on a disk.
 The `extractFiles()` method is engaged in it.
 In case of success, it returns number of the extracted files, in case of failure - **false**.
 Initial and final symbol of division of catalogs are very important!
 Don't forget them.